hughpyle/directsynth/README.md

     b[i] = __PKHBT(q,p,2);

 Including the register loads, this comes to about 7 machine instructions per iteration.
 I'm very interested in suggestions to optimize this further.
+Every cycle counts!

 Generating the Overtones